4tab/ZT9101_vendor_linux_driver/Readme.md

 #       unload driver:
 #          sudo rmmod zt9101_ztopmac_usb.ko

-Major Shoutout to yjun123 and the devs worling on the linux kernels
+### Major Shoutout to yjun123 and the devs working on the linux kernels